When it comes to your ecommerce supply chain, complacency is the enemy of growth.

-Finding ways to automate supply chain processes is one of the best ways to improve efficiency, reduce human error, and save time and money in the long run.
+Finding ways to automate supply chain processes is one of the best ways to improve efficiency, reduce human error, increase supply chain performance and velocity, and save time and money in the long run.

 Automating time-consuming tasks, from order processing to automated shipping, doesn’t necessarily replace the need for human effort, but it does help you streamline your operations and increase productivity.

 Warehouse automation reduces the time, effort, and errors that are common in logistics.
 Some business owners even employ logistics automation in their own warehouse, using their own technology and tools.

 However, since automation technology, equipment, and robotics can be costly, many ecommerce businesses rely on a tech-enabled 3PL that have made investments in automation to optimize their supply chain.

 This way, businesses can invest more in product development, marketing, and other important initiatives.